 I’m here to help and guide you step by step in a safe place and space through the practices required to Be Still and know God better because I was once you

 Welcome, to your safe place and space.

 At One With God

 Intimacy with God goes beyond church, beyond prayer meetings, bible study and even your scheduled devotionals.
-In-to-me-see with God is the joining of two hearts, two wills, two minds, two spirits and two beings.
-It is the place where you and God become one inseparable bond.
+In-to-me-see with God is the joining of two hearts, two wills, two minds, two spirits, and two beings all becoming one.
+It is the place where you and God become an inseparable bond.
 In-to-me-see with God involves coming away and joining with.
 Coming away from all life offers and joining with all heaven brings.
 It involves letting go of everything you know about God and embracing a realm of unknown stillness that runs deep, penetrating unfamiliar areas of your inner being.
 Intimacy with God requires quiet rest, the laying down of your best efforts and in quiet trust finding, entering and becoming submerged in an embrace that is supernatural and real.